 How vulnerable are systems that security-critical Artificial Intelligence system providers are promising to deploy in large scale in the near future, movable and otherwise, to attacks via their critical socio-technical low-level subsystems?
 We may not even have a chance of achieving levels of safety and security assurance that are sufficient for a sustainable wide-market deployment of advanced and critical AI systems, such as autonomous movable vehicles, unless their most low-level critical components and chips are subject to radically unprecedented levels of assurance.

-Although, it is increasingly clear that those that will entrench their superiority in AI will rule the World, as Vladimir Putin stated, the recent hacking prowess demonstrated of certain nations and groups, and the astonishing vulnerability of the most critical systems and processes of the most powerful nation in the World, leads one to believe that informal control through advanced AI systems through hacking maybe turn out to be even more relevant than their formal control through ownership and design.
+Although, it is increasingly clear that those that will entrench their superiority in AI will rule the World, as Vladimir Putin stated, the recent hacking prowess demonstrated of certain nations and groups, and the astonishing vulnerability of the most critical systems and processes of the most powerful nation in the World, leads one to believe that informal control utilising advanced AI systems combined with hackers usage of AI, maybe turn out to be even more relevant than their formal control through ownership and design.

 Root Causes of Cyber-insecurity of Critical Systems